eltociear/website/source-materials/framework-outline-revisions/tier-2/cognitive-sovereignty-accord/20-grok-revision.md

     * “Soft power” sanctions include reputational consequences, such as public naming and shaming and loss of access to the **Love Ledger**, creating strong incentives for compliance.
 * **Resourcing & Capacity Building:**
     * A dedicated portfolio within the **Global Commons Fund** will provide stable, long-term funding for Indigenous and non-Indigenous sacred tradition participation in all Accord-related governance bodies, with a target of allocating $5 million annually by Q4 2027.
-    * A portion of **Sacred Reciprocity License** revenue will be allocated to capacity-building programs for **BAZ-level Sanctuary Councils** to ensure effective local governance.
+    * A portion of **Sacred Reciprocity License** revenue will be allocated to capacity-building programs for **BAZ-level Cognitive Sovereignty Councils** to ensure effective local governance.
 * **Regenerative Ecology Clause:**
     * A portion of **Sacred Reciprocity License** revenue will support ecological restoration projects in source communities, managed through the **Global Commons Fund** and certified by the **Planetary Health Council**.
 * **Economic Accessibility Standards:**